ShahSau/jobhunt/README.md

 ---
 ## 📄 License

 This project is protected under the MIT License.
-For more details, refer to the [LICENSE](https://github.com/ShahSau/jobhunt?tab=MIT-1-ov-file) file.

 ---